Public housing in Australia: Public housing from the 1890s to 1970s

-While many Australian housing affordability academics attribute the ‘Golden Age’ of affordable housing in Australia from 1945 to 1975, issues of affordable housing and housing conditions in state capitals for workers had become a concern of governments from early in the 20th century.
+While many Australian housing affordability academics attribute the "Golden Age" of affordable housing in Australia from 1945 to 1975, issues of affordable housing and housing conditions in state capitals for workers had become a concern of governments from early in the 20th century.
 In the first decade of the 1900s, Australia was still feeling the effects of the 1890s economic depression.
 At the time, the only housing options available were private leasehold (accounting for 45% of tenure arrangements in Australia in 1911), owner-occupier freehold (accounting for 50% of tenure arrangements), and other informal tenure arrangements.
-Before economic recovery was achieved, however, all progress was halted by World War I from 1914-1918.
+Before economic recovery was achieved, however, all progress was halted by World War I from 1914 to 1918.

-From 1912-1918, several state governments commissioned reports investigating their state’s housing system failures, resulting in the establishment of various financial schemes across all states that focused on making home ownership more attainable for more of the working class.
+From 1912 to 1918, several state governments commissioned reports investigating their state’s housing system failures, resulting in the establishment of various financial schemes across all states that focused on making home ownership more attainable for more of the working class.
 In addition, the Commonwealth government established the War Service Homes Scheme in 1919 which offered very competitive loans to returned war servicemen for the purpose of constructing or buying a home.
 Although the 1920s saw a rebound in terms of economic and housing activity, the Great Depression of the 1930s saw economic and housing conditions returned to that of the worst days of the 1890s.

 During the Great Depression, unemployment in Australia rose to over 30%.
 In addition to the rising level of poverty, the lack of new housing stock in Australia left an unprecedented number of workers left powerless in the face of merciless private landlords who at the time had the legal right to take as ransom the belongings of renters to cover unpaid rent and rapidly deteriorating living conditions.
-This resulted in a significant amount of urban renters turning to informal settlements and 'slums' for shelter, such as Melbourne’s 'Dudley Flats'.
+This resulted in a significant amount of urban renters turning to informal settlements and "slums" for shelter, such as Melbourne's Dudley Flats.
 The state of the housing system nationwide and the squalor in which those who were subject to it lived drew protests from the working class and the criticism of reformists from various backgrounds.